raveljs/ravel/README.md

 ### Then, define a Resource

 Resources are a special kind of module which help you build REST endpoints to expose your business logic.
-They support Express middleware and are designed to make it easy to adhere to the proper REST semantics.
+They support koa middleware and are designed to make it easy to adhere to the proper REST semantics.

 *resources/city.js*